 Here is the link to the videos: Friday Harbor Walk videos

 I also took some pictures:

-I also learned that my friends Tom and Sue Wallace will be the new hosts of this scheduled walk in 2019.
-We said our goodbyes and I left with a huge smile on my face.
+I also learned that my friends Tom and Sue Wallace would be the new hosts of this scheduled walk in 2019.
+We said our goodbyes, and I left with a huge smile on my face.
 This was one of the best walks yet – but that’s the great thing about walking a new trail – you get to explore and experience new places that you didn’t know existed!